-Newspapers and magazines: Write to the journalist who wrote the article and send a copy to the Editor.
+Write or email the journalist who wrote the article and send a copy to the Editor.
 If you’d like your letter published, send a third copy to the Letters Editor.

-TV and radio: Write to the person who made the remark or discused the topic and send copies to the program’s Producer and Executive Producer.
+Write or email the person who made the remark or discused the topic and send copies to the program’s Producer and Executive Producer.

-Advertisements: Write to the Chief Executive Officer of the company featured in the ad and send a copy to the media outlet where it appeared.
+Write or email the Chief Executive Officer of the company featured in the ad and send a copy to the media outlet where it appeared.

-Websites: Write to the owner or manager of the website.
+Write or email the owner or manager of the website.